-The Warner Pacific College Adult Degree Program currently offers programs at four sites: WPC Main campus, WPC ADP campus, the west side of Portland, and Vancouver, Washington.
-Warner Pacific College is authorized by the Washington Higher Education Coordinating Board and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree Authorization Act.
-This authorization is valid until July 3, 2009, and authorizes Warner Pacific College to offer the following degree programs: Associate of Arts in Organizational Dynamics; Bachelor of Business Administration; Bachelor of Science in Human Development; and Master of Science in Management and Organizational Leadership.
-Any person desiring information about the requirements of the Act or the applicability of those requirements to the institutions may contact the NECB office at P.O.
-Box 43430, Olympia, WA 98605-3430.
+The Warner Pacific College Adult Degree Program currently offers programs at multiple sites: WPC Mt.
+Tabor campus, WPC 205 Centre campus, WPC Cascade campus, and the west side of Portland, Wilsonville, Oregon, and Vancouver, Washington.
+Warner Pacific College is authorized by the Washington Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
+This authorization is subject to periodic review and authorizes Warner Pacific College to offer the following degree programs: Associate of Arts in Organizational Dynamics; Bachelor of Business Administration; Bachelor of Science in Human Development; and Master of Science in Management and Organizational Leadership.
+Authorization by the HECB does not carry with it an endorsement by the board of the institution or its programs.
+Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the HECB at P.O.
+Box 43430, Olympia, WA 98504-3430.